Sucerquia/ASE-PLUMED_tutorial/MTD.md

 namely, $`{\bf F}_i`$ forces in [equation (3)](theory.md#force).
 Likewise, you could use your preferred ASE calculator instead of the LJ calculator used here.

-When one runs a metadynamics simulation, Plumed generates a file called HILLS that contains the information of the deposited Gaussians.
+When one runs a metadynamics simulation, Plumed generates an output file called HILLS that contains the information of the deposited Gaussians.
 You can reconstruct the free energy by yourself or can use the plumed tool [sum_hills](https://www.plumed.org/doc-v2.7/user-doc/html/sum_hills.html).